Catalan counties: House of Bonaparte 1808-1813

 In 1808 Charles IV and his son Ferdinand resign from their Crown of Spain titles and transfer them to Emperor Napoleon, who kept for himself the title of Count of Barcelona.
 By 1812, once he had full military control over the Principality of Catalonia, he separated it from the Crown of Spain and annexed it to the French Empire.

 House of Bourbon (Reannexation to Spain) 1813-1931; 1975-present day

 After the Napoleonic Wars, Barcelona returned to Spanish domain.
-During the 2nd Spanish Republic and Francoist Dictatorship the Bourbons remained in exile and retained their dinastic titles, including 'Count of Barcelona'.
+During the 2nd Spanish Republic and Francoist Dictatorship the Bourbons remained in exile and retained their dynastic titles, including 'Count of Barcelona'.

 Although on 26 July 1947, Spain was declared a kingdom, no monarch was designated until 1969, when Franco established Juan Carlos of Bourbon as his official heir-apparent.
 With the death of Franco on 20 November 1975, Juan Carlos became the King of Spain.